barryclark/jekyll-now/_posts/2016-01-25-rdd-interactions.md

 ### Simple RDD analysis

 The main estimand in a sharp RDD is the marginal average treatment effect (MATE)---that is, the average effect of treatment assignment for units right at/near the threshold of eligibility.
 Even though I simulated a treatment response surface that depends on the covariates $$X_1,X_2$$, it is not necessary to control for them in order to identify the MATE.
-Rather, it is sufficient to regress the outcome on the running variable, treatment indicator, and their interaction:
+Rather, it is sufficient to use a local linear regression of the outcome on the running variable, treatment indicator, and their interaction:

 $$Y_i = \beta_0 + \beta_1 R_i + \beta_2 T_i + \beta_3 R_i T_i + \epsilon_i$$

-In practice, this regression is usually estimated locally, within a certain bandwidth of the threshold, and using weights defined on the basis of some kernel.
+In practice, this regression is estimated using the observations within a certain bandwidth of the threshold, and using weights defined on the basis of some kernel.
 The default in the `rdd` package is to use a triangular edge kernel, with bandwidth chosen using a formula proposed by Imbens and Kalyanaraman.
 The following code uses `rdd` to estimate the MATE without controlling for covariates:

 {% highlight r %}